 What can freelancers do?

-It’s worth noting that PeoplePerHour cannot function without freelancers, so we yield more power than you’d think.
+Don’t forget that PeoplePerHour cannot function without freelancers, so we yield more power than you’d think.
 It’s important to report every job that you feel is spam or problematic, rather than just moving on to the next job.
 It can be annoying, but this is the only way that PeoplePerHour will ever sit up and pay attention.

 I only really look at the writing sector on PeoplePerHour, so I likely have a very limited view of the platform as a whole.
 I’d be curious to hear if you’ve had poor experiences with PeoplePerHour as a freelancer.